AakashH2006/Mini-EDR/README.md

 ## Why This Project

-I built **Aegis EDR** to understand how commercial Endpoint Detection & Response (EDR) platforms work from an engineer's perspective—not just as a user.
+I built **Mini EDR** to understand how commercial Endpoint Detection & Response (EDR) platforms work from an engineer's perspective—not just as a user.
 This project is my hands-on journey into Windows telemetry, real-time event streaming, backend architecture, and SOC-style dashboard design.

 My goal is to progressively evolve it into a complete EDR platform by adding detection logic, behavioral analysis, explainable AI, and response capabilities while learning the technologies behind each component.